webdenim/material-components-kit/_pages/index.md

 ---
 title: UI toolkit for building web apps with Material Design
 description: >
-  Material Kit by Webdenim is a UI toolkit for building websites and web apps with Material Design.
+  Material Components Kit by Webdenim is a UI toolkit for building websites and web apps with Material Design.
-  Material Kit is built on top of Material Components for the Web and complements it with useful components and utilities.
+  Material Components Kit is built on top of Material Components for the Web and complements it with useful components and utilities.
 keywords: material design, material design ui, material components web, bootstrap alternative
 layout: home